 Germán Torres, Associate Chair

 The Department of World Languages and Cultures offers the Master of Arts (M.A.) degree in Spanish.
-The Master of Arts degree emphasizes advanced study in the language, culture, and literature of the student’s specialty, including courses of particular interest to foreign language teachers.
+The Master of Arts degree emphasizes advanced study in the language and cultures of the Spanish-speaking world, including courses of particular interest to foreign language teachers.

 Applicants may obtain additional information about the Department of World Languages and Cultures by contacting the Director of Graduate Studies at the address above.